xwp/engineering-best-practices/workflows/vcs.md

 ### Deleting branches

-When projects use non-ff merges to master, we can safely delete feature branches because all commits are preserved and can be located from the merge commit.
+When projects use non-ff merges to main, we can safely delete feature branches because all commits are preserved and can be located from the merge commit.

-* Move to another branch (doesn’t matter which): eg. `git checkout master`
+* Move to another branch (doesn’t matter which): eg. `git checkout main`
 * Delete the branch (both on local and remote): `git branch -D branch-name; git push :branch-name`

 ### Archiving and Deleting branches

-When projects use squash merges to create a more streamlined history in master, we should archive branches before deleting them to preserve the commit history.
+When projects use squash merges to create a more streamlined history in main, we should archive branches before deleting them to preserve the commit history.
 Branch tag archives also prove a useful history of branches, in case a specific branch is needed later.

-* Move to another branch (doesn’t matter which): eg. `git checkout master`
+* Move to another branch (doesn’t matter which): eg. `git checkout main`
 * Archive the branch: `git tag archive/branch-name branch-name`
 * Delete the branch (both on local and remote): `git branch -D branch-name; git push :branch-name`
 * Push the archive tag: `git push origin archive/branch-name`

 ### Plugins

-Unlike theme development, the `master` branch represents a stable, released, versioned product.
-Ongoing development will happen in feature branches branched off a `develop`branch, which is itself branched off `master`.
+Unlike theme development, the `main` branch represents a stable, released, versioned product.
+Ongoing development will happen in feature branches branched off a `develop`branch, which is itself branched off `main`.
 This pattern is commonly referred to as [the Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).

 ### **Branching**